grafana/metrictank/docs/metrics.md

 how many rows come per get response
 * `store.cassandra.to_iter`:
 the duration of converting chunks to iterators
-* `tank.discarded.received-too-late`:
-points received for the most recent chunk when that chunk is already being "closed", ie the end-of-stream marker has been written to the chunk. this indicates that your GC is actively sealing chunks and saving them before you have the chance to send your (infrequent) updates.
-Any points revcieved for a chunk that has already been closed are discarded.
 * `tank.chunk_operations.clear`:
 a counter of how many chunks are cleared (replaced by new chunks)
 * `tank.chunk_operations.create`: